pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 ## Before You Start...

-Ok, here are some advice before you read on.

-1. If you don't know what __AT command__ is, DON'T SKIP THE SECTION INTRODUCING IT.
-I'll make it simple, I promise, but don't directly dive into writing the codes before you know the basics of AT commands like I did - you'll end up wasting more time dealing with errors.
+1. If you don't know what __AT command__ is, __DON'T SKIP THE SECTION INTRODUCING IT__.
+I'll make it simple, I promise, but don't directly dive into writing the codes before you know the basics of AT commands, like I did - you'll end up wasting more time dealing with errors.
 2. Always start with the most basic examples.
 3. Just to let you know, __Arduino is not necessary for you to program ESP8266__.
 Interestingly, more tutorials I found online deal with it with a USB to serial converter such as the __FTDI232R__ module.
 Follow this tutorial if you have an Arduino board with you, or else you can follow the nice tutorials I took reference on in the reference list.
-4. Arduino IDE is also not mandatory, there are other ways to write program and upload to ESP8266.
+4. __Arduino IDE is also not mandatory__, there are other ways to write program and upload to ESP8266.
 But I didn't do research on it, as that is not my intention for my project.
 5. Setting up a bare ESP8266 module without other assisting development board is __FRUSTRATING__.
-If you don't have as much confidence as I did and are just finding a quick way to hack it out for assignments, then go ahead and buy any of those development borads and make your life easier.
+If you don't have as much confidence as I did and are just finding a quick way to hack it out for assignments without budget concerns, then go ahead and buy any of those development borads and make your life easier.

 # Getting Started!

-The following contents will be walked through:

 1. Hooking up ESP8266 + Sending AT Commands
 2. Programing ESP8266